-2. Unzip the downloaded zip file into the WebFOCUS BUE extensions folder.
+2. Unzip the downloaded zip file into the Business User Edition extensions folder.
 For example, for the com.ibi.xyz.zip zip file, this should create the following folder.

-'''

-C:\ibi\install_dir\config\web_resource\extensions\com.ibi.xyz

-'''
+C:\ibiinstall_dir\config\web_resource\extensions\com.ibi.xyz

-If you are installing your own extension from your own environment, copy or download it to the WebFOCUS BUE extensions folder, using the same naming conventions for the folder and the extension ID as described for the sample extensions.
+If you are installing your own extension from your own environment, copy or download it to the Business User Edition extensions folder, using the same naming conventions for the folder and the extension ID as described for the sample extensions.
+3. Edit C:\ibiinstall_dir\config\web_resource\extensions\html5chart_extensions.json.

-3. Edit C:\ibi\install\dir\config\web\resource\extensions\html5chart\extensions.json.
 Create a new line for the new extension in the form:

 '''

 "com.ibi.abc": {"enabled": true},

-where:

-abc

 '''